federico-terzi/federico-terzi.github.io/_posts/2019-09-03-3-great-python-tricks-you-may-not-know.markdown

 ## defaultdict

 One of the best things about Python is its simplicity.
 Once you know the basic structures of the language, you can immediately start writing code with it.
-While being a great aspect, it sometimes causes people to miss some neat data structures, such as DefaultDict.
+While being a great aspect, it sometimes causes people to miss some neat data structures, such as `defaultdict`.
 Let’s see where it can be useful with an example:

 Given a text, you want to group words by their initials.
 The structure we’re looking for here is a **dictionary of lists**, having the initials as key and a list of words as value, something like this: